 4. Stock Up On Kitty Litter

-Even if you plan for your cat or kitten to have access to outside, the first week at least they will need to remain inside.
+Even if you plan for your cat or kitten to have access to the outside, it’s important that they remain inside for at least the first week in a new place.

 Cats are naturally clean creatures.
 They do not like to dirty their environment unless they have no choice.